 Named after Cartagena, Spain, it was founded in 1533 and was known in the colonial era as Cartagena de Indias and was/is a major port city.
 It’s strategically located between two rivers (Magdalena and Sinú), faces the Caribbean Ocean and is the 5th largest city in Colombia, as well as the capital of the Bolívar Department.

 WHAT’S FOR DINNER?

 Most restaurants don’t open until after 7:00 for dinner.
-There’s no showing up at restaurants at 5:30 for an early dinner with kids at most of the recommended restaurants.
+There’s no showing up at restaurants at 5:30 for an early dinner with kids.
 They don’t open until after their staff has time to eat dinner before they start their shift.

 Cafe Del Mar – On wall with ocean view, outside seating only, great sunset, but get there early to get a table.